diegoCoianiz/BurgerCity_ChatBotAndAdmin.js/README.md

 This is the first version of a personal ChatBot and CLI accounting administration that I used for a delivery shop bussiness during the 2021.
 It use Express and Socket.IO for the stream connection, Commander and Inquirer for the CLI accounting administration, Mongoose and MongoDB Atlas for the cloud storage, Pupperter, QR generator and the most importar library for this code: 'whatsapp-web.js' for the connection to the phone and be able to interact with the clients.

-### (whatsapp-web.js)[https://github.com/pedroslopez/whatsapp-web.js/] is property of (Pedro Lopez)[https://github.com/pedroslopez].
+### [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js/) is property of [Pedro Lopez](https://github.com/pedroslopez).
 You can watch his entery repository and for sure you will find something of your interest!

 ### Example Usage
 (of course there are some private parts of the code wich are private and you will have to complete by yourself with your own data for the correct work of this App)